 - There is now one antibody ("serology") blood test approved for use in Canada- the test indicates wheter someone has been previously or recently infected with COVID-19.
 We do not yet know when the test will be available commercially in Ontario but we will update our website once we know more.

 - If you have severe respiratory symptoms like shortness of breath or fever that is not responding to Tylenol then you should go to an emergency department.
 Mask yourself when leaving the house (if you have one or can make one), or immediately before or upon entry to the hospital.
-Advise the staff there that you have respiratory symptoms.
+Advise the staff there that you have severe respiratory symptoms.

 Mental health maintenance is important during these times when we have been asked to stay home.
 Our clinic website has information about online resources to help look after your mental health.

 If you are caring for a person who has been diagnosed with COVID-19, follow this advice to protect yourself and others in the home, as well as those in your community.